oneeve8/kobble-data/content/Tutorial2.md

 A pop up window will open with your GitHub repo URL.

-you can then simply enter the email address of another Kobble user that you wish to share it with and send
+You can then simply enter the email address of another Kobble user that you wish to share it with and send your message.

 ***